tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 ## Tezos Reward Distributor : Run & Forget

+DISCLAIMER : TEZOS REWARD DISTRIBUTOR IS PROVIDED AS IS.
+IT IS UNDER CONSTANT DEVELOPMENT.
+EVENT THOUGH IT IS WELL TESTED, PLEASE USE WITH CARE.
+ALWAYS MAKE A PRE-RUN IN DRY MODE BEFORE MAKING ACTUAL PAYMENTS.
+IF YOU WANT TO RUN IN SERVICE MODE DO IT AFTER YOU ARE CONFIDENT WITH THE APPLICATION AND IN SERVICE MODE DO NOT UPDATE OFTEN.

+### Version 3

+Version 3 comes with some major modifications.
+Configuration is moved to YAML files.
+Reports are stored under a directory named with baking address and default reporting directory is moved to user home.

+In order to mitigate migration process users, Version 3 comes with a migration script (migrate.py) to copy old reports and generate a new configration file from BusinessConfig(X).py.

+Stay tuned!

+### Tezos Reward Distributor

 A software for distributing baking rewards with delegators.
 This is not a script but service which can run in the background all the time.
 It can track cycles and make payments.
 It does not have to be used as a service, It can also be used interactively.

 Design principals are: